 What about the college’s events and lecture series?

 Following recommendations from the CDC, Knox County Health Department and other resources, UT established strict protocols for events in fall.
-We know that events are important to our culture, so we are working to plan events that can be held safely, such as Welcome [Back] Day, Dean’s Student Forum and more.
-The lecture series will be held virtually and will include amazing speakers.
+We know that events are important to our culture, so we are working to plan events that can be held safely.
+Dean’s Student Forum will resume via Zoom on Aug.
+28. The lecture series will be held virtually and will include amazing speakers.
 Events in the spring are still under review.

 What about commencement in fall 2020?
 In spring 2021?